 Damage to Property.

-Contractor shall continuously protect and be responsible for any loss, destruction, or damage to property which results from, or is caused by, Contractor’s negligent or intentional acts or omissions or from the negligent of intentional failure on the part of Contractor to maintain and administer that property.
+Contractor shall continuously protect and be responsible for any loss, destruction, or damage to any real or tangible property which results from, or is caused by, Contractor’s negligent or intentional acts or omissions or from the negligent of intentional failure on the part of Contractor to maintain and administer that property.
 Notwithstanding anything to the contrary herein, Contractor shall be liable to the Consortium for any damages resulting from damage to property, which damages result from or are caused by Contractor’s negligent or intentional acts or omissions.
 Contractor shall ensure that the property is returned to the Consortium in like condition to that in which it was furnished to Contractor, reasonable wear and tear excepted.
 Contractor shall repair or make good any such damage, destruction or loss at any Consortium site, and shall do so without requesting contribution or assistance from the Consortium.

 Notice of Damage.